rgmaidana/predictiveControl/README.md

 ## Usage

 Simply import the class of controller wanted and instantiate it with valid state-space model matrices (i.e., A, B and C).
-Optional arguments include sampling time (T), prediction (Np) and control horizons (Nc), actuation limits (umin, umax, dumin, dumax), and whether the provided state-state model should be discretized (discretize).
+Optional arguments include sampling time (T), prediction (Np) and control horizons (Nc), actuation limits (umin, umax, dumin, dumax), and whether the provided state-space model should be discretized (discretize).

 You may also posteriorly set the prediction and control horizons, the actuation limits, the references and output weights for your control system.